-Delaware's minimum liability requirements of $15,000 per person, $30,000 per accident for bodily injury and $10,000 for property damage are rather low.
-Only a couple of states have lower minimum bodily injury limits.
+Delaware's former minimum liability requirements of $15,000 per person, $30,000 per accident for bodily injury and $10,000 for property damage were rather low -- only a couple of states had lower minimum bodily injury limits.
 But that changed on Dec.
 17, 2017, when the state hiked limits to $25,00 per person, $50,000 per accident for bodily injury.

 A severe accident that you cause could send your finances reeling; if you own a home or have much in savings you should consider increasing those levels.